vignkri/vignesh/content/posts/building-data-teams.md

 The value derived by asking these questions is intrinsic to what the company is trying to solve at that stage: are we looking to improve customer retention, improve the sales process, or just make a more reliable product.

 These questions pave the way to the next logical series of actions.
 In order to answer these questions, we need a reliable process where P1 can get the data, process the data and build analysis and visualisations and discussions within the company.
-This process, of extraction, loading and transformation (ELT) and sometimes ETL is the basics of what is now called popularly the Modern Data Stack [4].
+This process, of extraction, loading and transformation (ELT) and sometimes ETL is the basics of what is now called popularly the [Modern Data Stack](https://www.analytics8.com/blog/what-is-the-modern-data-stack-and-why-should-you-be-excited-about-it/#).

 ## The single person team…